 Applying for the decree absolute and what to consider

 It is a straightforward process to obtain a decree absolute.
-A single sheet application in a standard form is signed and handed in to the court office, together with a fee of £45.
+A single sheet application in a standard form is signed and handed in to the court office, together with a fee.
 The court office seals and issues a certificate of decree absolute.
 Sometimes, however, the Petitioner refuses to apply.
 Perhaps emotionally, it seems a step too far, too soon – and the Petitioner, despite having initiated the process, cannot bring himself or herself to take the final step.
 So the Respondent may also apply, three months after the earliest date that the Petitioner could have done so.

 A Respondent to the divorce is not treated the same as the Petitioner.
 A Respondent, such as Steve, may make an application for the decree absolute if the Petitioner fails or refuses to do so, but only after a further three months has elapsed from the earliest date the Petitioner could have applied.
 Steve can do this by issuing an application to the court, which will hear the application and make the decision.
 It is not automatically granted by simply lodging a straightforward notice to the court, as it would be if the Petitioner is applying.